Globidev/GlobiStream/README.md

 It is necessary to install Livestreamer before building Globistream.
 You will also need Qt 4.8 to build the project.

-GlobiStream connects to a server that monitors a given list of streams, checking every minute to see if they are online or not.
-The server application is not available yet but I'll create a new repository when I'm not too busy.
+GlobiStream connects to the server application which monitors a given list of streams, checking every minute to see if they are online or not.

-By default, it connects to the server application running on my computer which monitors some streams already.
-You can suggest the server to monitor the streams of your choice.

 Installation
 ------------------------

-qmake
+- qmake
-make release
+- make release

 This should suffice to build GlobiStream.
 You can find the dynamic dependencies in the "libs" folder.